* BrokenBase: Daggerfall is a mixed bag. It's glitchy like you wouldn't believe, but the good parts are really good, especially for its time.

 ** Using DOSBox to play will at times (usually near treasure piles) introduce some ear-splittingly awful audio glitches.

 * NightmareFuel: The dungeons, especially those containing undead can be really creepy and scary when crawling around in a dimly lit dungeon with scary music and howls.
+Even if you clear the dungeon of EVERY monster, you'll still hear the noises as ambiance.
+This was proven with the crypts which only have 2-5 monsters at a time, I killed all of them and could still hear rats (in the walls?
+A glitch maybe?)

 * ScrappyMechanic: You ''cannot'' repair magical equipment in any way.
 Once their durability expires, you can ''never'' use them again.
 This includes ''Artifacts''.